Colleges–University of Leicester Network (CULN)

 - University of Leicester Library – Access for Loughborough College Students

-Access to University of Leicester Library for participants of the Colleges-University of Leicester Network (CULN) for academic year 2015/16
+Access to University of Leicester Library for participants of the Colleges-University of Leicester Network (CULN) is currently suspended due to COVID-19 restrictions.Link to University of Leicester Library

 - Derby University Library – Access for Loughborough College Students